 Marc Bouchkov’s first recording by Harmonia Mundi is of special significance since it includes two world première pieces by Eugéne Ysaÿe, and two works composed by himself.
 The album was awarded a Diapason d’Or and a Diapason Découverte as well as nominated for the ICMA 2018 and received tremendous acclaim on Gramophone reviews.
 The English magazine featured him as “One to Watch “.

 Marc Bouchkov’s artistic development has been marked by a string of international awards.
 He won the first prize at the Montreal International Violin Competition and he is a silver medallist of the Tchaikovsky International Violin Competition.
-He received the London Music Masters Award, and recently, he has been honored with the music prize of the Kulturstiftung Dortmund.
+He received the London Music Masters Award and has been honored with the music prize of the Kulturstiftung Dortmund.

 Marc Bouchkov was born into a family of violinists.
 He received his first lessons at the age of five from his grandfather.
 Studies with Claire Bernard and Boris Garlitsky followed.
 With Mihaela Martin, Marc developed as a Young Soloist in a postgraduate course at the Kronberg Academy.
 Since October 2018 he is under the musical tutorship of Eduard Wulfson.